 Some instruments also require a significant amount of physical strength and stamina when playing them.
 Brass instruments and woodwinds require great breath control.
 Drums require endurance.
 Double bass requires strength.
 Though all of these traits can be trained and honed over time, it is something to consider when first starting out.

 You’re more likely to play an instrument that you enjoy envisioning yourself playing.
-If you dream about strumming your fingers along a bass guitar, then the bass guitar is what you should focus on.
-Alternatively, you can experiment with a variety of other guitars to figure out what will suit you best.
+If you dream about strumming your fingers along a guitar, then the guitar is what you should focus on.
+Alternatively, you can experiment with a variety of other stringed instruments to figure out what will suit you best.

 Before picking the perfect instrument, you should consider whether you’re comfortable with the idea of playing in public or prefer to play alone in your home.
 Knowing your comfort level on stage can play a big part in choosing the right instrument.
 For example, if you cringe at the idea of playing in a band, you may want to avoid choosing something like the drums, where the goal is generally to combine this instrument with others in a performance setting.

-When you learn piano, you will have the basic foundation of music theory, sight reading, ear training, and finger dexterity to make learning any other instrument so much easier.
-Guitar opens the door to other string instruments like bass, mandolin, and banjo, though strings like violin will be a challenge.
-Once you learn drums all other percussion instruments are a breeze.
-Once you learn to play a reed instrument such as sax, playing another like clarinet is much easier.
+When you learn piano, you will also learn the basic foundation of music theory, sight reading, ear training, and finger dexterity to make learning any other instrument so much easier.
+Learning guitar can open the door to other stringed instruments like ukulele, bass, mandolin, and banjo.
+Once you learn drums, all other percussion instruments are a breeze.

-Some instruments are much more expensive to purchase than others, while some are much less.
+Some instruments are much more expensive to purchase than others.
 Know your budget before deciding, but also don’t let it stop you from playing the instrument of your dreams.
 Even if you can’t afford a baby grand piano or a vintage Gibson, you can start on an entry-level keyboard or acoustic guitar and work your way up.
 In fact, we always recommend starting on an entry-level instrument, because you may find after a few weeks that it simply isn’t the right fit for you.

-Still unsure about what instrument to start with?
+Still unsure about which musical instrument to start with?
 Reach out to Resound School of Music!
-We’d be happy to chat and help you figure out the right fit.
+We’d be happy to schedule you for a free in-home consultation, so we can chat with you and help you figure out which is the right fit.